As mortgage repossession claims rise, Georgia Bedworth and Simon Hill consider the courts’ approach ten years after Norgan and Ellis

 What is a ‘reasonable period’?

 Where the mortgagor proposes to discharge all the arrears by periodic payments, the court will have to be satisfied that the mortgagor is able to pay the ongoing mortgage instalments in addition to a periodic sum in respect of the arrears.
-The court must be satisfied that this will result in the arrears being repaid within a “reasonable period”.
-By virtue of s 8 Administration of Justice Act 1973, the court will almost always ignore any accelerated payment clause.
+The court must be satisfied that this will result in the arrears being repaid within a 'reasonable period'.
+By virtue of section 8 Administration of Justice Act 1973, the court will almost always ignore any accelerated payment clause.

 From this starting point, the following non-exhaustive list of factors is likely to be relevant when establishing the reasonable period: